maxgmr/rust-maintenance-docs/updating-rustc.md

 To do this, create a merge proposal in the [`autopkgtest-package-configs` repo](https://code.launchpad.net/~ubuntu-release/autopkgtest-cloud/+git/autopkgtest-package-configs) adding the new Rust version to the list of `big_packages`, which are granted the 100GB disk space, 8192MiB of memory, and 4 vCPUs we used earlier.

+Make sure you double-check the target repository into which you're merging — you want to merge into `autopkgtest-package-configs`, NOT `autopkgtest-cloud`.

 The change itself is trivial:

 ```diff